-Check out a check jacket
+Check out the perfect jacket

-Richard James Spirit seersucker jacket
+Richard James Spirit Seersucker Jacket

 Embrace the three-piece suit

-Sometimes considered a little stiff and old-fashioned by modern tailoring fans, Connery’s way with a three-piece suit shows it needn’t be stuffy — as long as you get the details rights.
-Connery wasn’t one for contrasting waistcoats and always kept things simple with a timeless wool construction.
+Sometimes considered a little stiff and old-fashioned by modern tailoring fans, Connery’s way with a three-piece suit shows it needn’t be stuffy — as long as you get the details right.
+Connery wasn’t one for contrasting waistcoats, and always kept things simple with a timeless wool construction.

 Black tie at its best

 There are few better roles for being schooled in suave black tie than 007 — and Connery carried them throughout his career, regularly wowing in a tux at awards ceremonies and on red carpets.
-Again, Connery wasn’t one to reinvent the wheel when it came to black tie – preferring an impeccably fitted black tux, crisp white dress shirt and black bow tie to anything flashier.
+Again, Connery wasn’t one to reinvent the wheel when it came to black tie; he generally preferred an impeccably fitted black tux, crisp white dress shirt and black bow tie to anything flashier.
 And when it looks this good, who are we to argue?
-Take your formal dress to Connery levels with the help of Tom Ford, Turnbull & Asser and Henry Poole.

-Tom Ford Shelton tuxedo
+Tom Ford Shelton Tuxedo

 Don’t forget about off-duty style

-While there’s no denying Connery spent most of his time in suits — and was clearly very at home in them — he also did a fine line in casual looks where he really allowed his personality to shine through.
-While he tended towards the classic and timeless when it came to tailoring, off the clock he was all about colour and pattern – but always in the best of taste, of course).
+While there’s no denying Connery spent most of his time in suits — and was clearly very at home in them — he also did a fine line in casual looks, where he really allowed his personality to shine through.
+He tended towards the timeless and classical when it came to tailoring; but off the clock, he was all about colour and pattern (always in the best of taste, of course).